 Create an Invoice or choose an Invoice that has already been created.

 If a Deposit was run on the Sales Order- make any necessary adjustments to the Invoice and Accept.
-Updating the Sales Journal will run an additional transaction if additional funds are due, butand the “Pay Balance” option was selected on the Sales Order.
+Updating the Sales Journal will run an additional transaction if additional funds are due and the “Pay Balance” option was selected on the Sales Order.

 If a Payment was run on the Sales Order- make any necessary adjustments to the Invoice and Accept.
 Updating the Sales Journal will finalize the transaction total with the buyer’s bank.